 Along the same vein, if you would like a machine that can produce two espresso servings simultaneously, the price will likely be higher.

-However, as I mentioned, there are many alternatives for the tight budget.
-For instance this DeLonghi Espresso and Cappuccino Machine, from Amazon comes at a very reasonable price.
+For example, this DeLonghi Espresso and Cappuccino Machine comes at a very reasonable price.

 Choosing a suitable machine is paramount to the quality and taste of a doppio espresso, so be sure to select the right one for your needs.